TheTexta/obsidian-main/Psychology/Unit 3 - Sensation Psychology/skin sensors.md

 #perception-psychology
-Skin Sensors::There are four types, pressure warmth cold and pain
+Skin Sensors::There are four types, pressure warmth cold and pain.
 <!--SR:!2024-02-05,3,250-->